 "Usually, when you are a young player coming into the side you kowtow to what the big boys tell you.
 I have been through that at Liverpool as a young player coming in.
 You know where you are in the pecking order.
 But for him to do that shows character and I like that in a player.
 He has got the cojones, as they call it now, to step up and take responsibility."

 Not that everyone was surprised.
 Liverpool captain Jordan Henderson noted that it was "no coincidence" that Alexander-Arnold was the player taking the free-kick - he had assumed those duties for the U23 side when aged just 18.
 His manager Jurgen Klopp was quick to point out that "the goal is the same size" in senior football too.

-Nevertheless, Alexander-Arnold is still just a teenager in fledgling stages of his professional career.
-But after getting the better of Manchester City's Leroy Sane over two legs and impressing again against Roma, he is also now almost certain to be lining up for Liverpool in a Champions League final.
+Nevertheless, Alexander-Arnold is still just a teenager.
+One who has made only 17 league starts so far in his fledgling professional career.
+But after getting the better of Manchester City's Leroy Sane over two legs and impressing again against Roma, he is also now almost certain to be lining up for Liverpool in a Champions League final next month.

 Rob Jones, meanwhile, was only four months and 17 league games into his own Liverpool career when he made his senior England debut against France at Wembley in 1992.
 Alexander-Arnold could yet eclipse them both.
 Phil Neal told Sky Sports he sees something of himself in the youngster.
 Jamie Carragher has tipped him to break his appearance record.

 With Alex Oxlade-Chamberlain also saying the sky is the limit and Klopp calling him incredible, it would be easy to get carried away, but the signs are that Alexander-Arnold remains remarkably level-headed.
 The feedback from a recent Sky Sports shoot was that he was unusually conscientious, humble and keen to get it right - much like on the pitch.